aidankv2/ECE-445-Notebooks/notebooks/aidan/README.md

 Connection to the motor from control will still need to be added; most likely H-Bridge control of it. specific parts for the regulators: LM2675 Step-Down Voltage Regulator and LD1117-3.3 Linear Voltage Regulator.

-Battery currently idea is 3S Lipo Battery for 11.2V supply, but research for a more sofisticated battery is probably smart.
+Battery currently idea is 3S Lipo Battery for 11.2V supply, but research for a more sophisticated battery is probably smart.

 ## **9/25/2025 THURSDAY**